Sec. 1 Purpose

 Sec.
 5 Duties of Financial Reporting Officer

-5.1 Annual Financial Report Preparation Process.
 The Financial Reporting Officer has direct responsibility for the establishment of efficient and effective internal controls over the preparation of the annual financial report.
-This includes:

-5.3 Monitoring Plan.
-Each Financial Reporting Officer shall develop or update a monitoring plan for the segregation of duties and reconciliation of accounts.
-The monitoring plan should be risk-based but also include random monitoring of low risk departments for the fiscal year.
+The Financial Reporting Officer shall develop or update a monitoring plan for the segregation of duties and reconciliation of accounts.
+The monitoring plan should be risk-based and establish the minimum requirements for the institution.

 Sec.
 6 Certification

-The Chief Administrative Officer and Financial Reporting Officer will certify to the Financial Reporting Officer of U. T. System Administration that the financial statements are fairly presented and that they contain no false information or omissions of information that would materially affect their accuracy.
-They will certify that significant deficiencies and material weaknesses in the design or operation of internal controls as well as all known frauds have been appropriately reported and addressed.
+The Chief Administrative Officer and Financial Reporting Officer will attest to the accuracy of the institution’s financial statements in an annual certification letter to the Financial Reporting Officer of U. T. System Administration.
 They will also certify compliance with the U. T. System Financial Code of Ethics and to knowledge of any violations of the Financial Code of Ethics.

 6.1 Certification.
 The certifying officials will provide a certification according to the format specified in the attached letter in Appendix 1.